blackdaemon/enso-launcher-continued/README.md

     urllib3
     watchdog
     backports.functools_lru_cache

-  * Optionally also:
-    psyco (improves performance significantly, but is avaliable only for Python <= 2.6)

 You'll also need the appropriate prerequisites for your particular platform.
 Please consult one of the following files: